Scarborough Fire Department History

 In 1943, the Canadian Government turned over to the Township two used A.R.P. (portable) pumpers

 which were placed into service in the West Hill and Agincourt communities.
 As a result these two communities formed their own volunteer Fire Brigades under the direction of Fire Chief Tom Love.

 Fire Hall #2 – MorrishRd., Highland Creek

-In July of 1945 after a two year campaign by the local Ratepayers Fire Committee – led by Mr. Carl Walker - the citizens of the West Hill and Highland Creek area voted to spend $10,000.00 to build and equip a new fire hall, which would be identified as Hall #2.
-Land was aquired on Morish Road , Highland Creek, and a new fire hall number 2 was completed in 1946.
+In July of 1945 after a two year campaign by the local Ratepayers Fire Committee – led by Mr. Carl Walker – the citizens of the West Hill and Highland Creek area voted to spend $10,000.00 to build and equip a new fire hall, which would be identified as Hall #2.
+The land was acquired on Morish Road, Highland Creek, and a new fire hall number 2 was completed in 1946.
 A Volunteer Brigade of fifteen members was organized with Villiers Durnford as Chairman.
 For several years the volunteers were valiant in subduing the occasional house or barn fire and using brooms to sweep out the many grass fires which swept over the many vacant lots and fields every spring.
-In May 1955, the West Hill Highland Creek Volunteer Fire Brigade was terminated and Hall 2 was fully manned with permanent fire fighter.
+In May 1955, the West Hill Highland Creek Volunteer Fire Brigade was terminated and Hall 2 was fully manned with a permanent fire fighter.

 Fire Hall #2 -1979